side menu

 1. Remove taint restrictions from the master node.

-As part of this article, the Kubernetes cluster based on Deckhouse consists of a single node.
-Allow Deckhouse components to work on the master node by executing the following command:
+In this article, the Kubernetes cluster based on Deckhouse consists of a single node.
+Allow Deckhouse components to work on the master node.
+To do this, execute the following command:

 1. Add Local Path Provisioner.